 Each year more than 1,000 proposals are reviewed, and approximately 200 are selected.
-You would need to make contact with the Goddard Space Flight Center in Greenbelt, MD.
+You would need to make contact with Space Telescope Science Institute (STScI) in Baltimore, MD.

 Anyone on the globe can fairly apply for the usage of this space telescope, and there is an extreme competition in securing a slot of using it.
 One main reason for the permission of its usage, if the observations needed cannot be accomplished by any ground telescopes.